Curriculum and Milestones

 Unlike programs that direct students into “tracks,” the Annenberg School encourages its students to design a curriculum that suits their own particular interests.

 Students may take as many as six courses from outside the Annenberg School.
-These may be courses students transfer in from other master’s degree programs, or those taken from any of Penn’s 12 graduate and professional schools.
+Four of these may be courses students transfer in from other master’s degree programs, or those taken from any of Penn’s 12 graduate and professional schools.

 Students typically take three courses per semester, though with permission from their advisor, they may enroll in as many as four.